rafzi/hacklib/README.md

 ### Hooker.h ###

-Implements various hooking methods like simple JMP redirection, virtual table hooks and vectored exception handler hooking.
+Implements various hooking methods like simple JMP redirection, convenient JMP detours, virtual table hooks and vectored exception handler hooking.

+The implemented VEH hooking mechanism is about 3x faster than the conventional `PAGE_NOACCESS` implementation.
+See the project `veh_benchmark` for a comparison.

 ### PatternScanner.h ###